IgnasVe/TUNI_2023_Comm/media_monitoring.md

 Finally, for the mechanical circulatory systems the external rechargeable batteries are used which are connected to the implant via percutaneous cables.

 Existing problems in this field can be summarized as follows:
     – it is desirable to have microimplants in the case of the IMD with low power consumption;
     – it is necessary to reduce the risks of the burns and general tissue overheating in the course of charging of the spinal cord stimulators;
     – it is necessary to obtain reliable solution for the wireless powering of the mechanical circulatory support systems since the driveline infections represent one of the main menaces for the patients.

 **need to study**
-Aboue Backscatter[3] ...
+if needed About Backscatter[4] ...

 <br>